MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/preventive-and-reactive-maintenance/schedule-maintenance-plans.md

 ---

-# Schedule maintenance sequences
+# Schedule maintenance plans

-This topic explains schedule maintenance sequences in Enterprise Asset Management.
-Preventive maintenance scheduling generates calendar entries on objects, based on the maintenance sequences set up on the objects.
-You can schedule calendar entries based on selected maintenance sequences, object types, and objects.
+Preventive maintenance scheduling generates calendar entries on assets, based on the maintenance plans set up on the assets.
+You can schedule calendar entries based on selected maintenance plans, asset types, and assets.

-1. Click **Enterprise asset management** > **Periodic** > **Preventive maintenance** > **Schedule maintenance sequences**.
+1. Click **Asset management** > **Periodic** > **Preventive maintenance** > **Schedule maintenance plans**.

-2. You can select a time interval in the **Interval** and **Period** fields.
+2. You can select a time interval in the **Period** and **Period frequency** fields.

 >[!NOTE]
->The **Period** and **Interval** fields indicate how far ahead in time you want object calendar lines to be created, based on the maintenance sequences that you have created (time-based or counter-based).
-In the figure below, object calendar lines (= work order proposals) are created from the current date and three months onwards.
+>The **Period** and **Period frequencey** fields indicate how far ahead in time you want maintenance schedule lines to be created, based on the maintenance plans you have created (time-based or counter-based).
+In the figure below, maintenance schedule lines (= work order proposals) are created from the current date and three months onwards.

-3. Select "Yes" on the **Auto create** toggle button if work orders should automatically be created according to the maintenance sequence line.
+3. Select "Yes" on the **Auto create if specified in the line** toggle button if work orders should automatically be created according to the maintenance plan line.

 >[!NOTe]
 >If this toggle button is set to "Yes", and the **Auto create** toggle button is also set to "Yes" on maintenance sequence lines in **Maintenance sequences**, work orders are created based on the maintenance sequence lines, and object calendar lines with status "Work order created" are also created.
 If only one of the **Auto create** toggle buttons is set to "Yes", in this form or in **Maintenance sequences**, only object calendar lines are created with status "Created".
 In that case, no work orders are created.